wix-incubator/Objective-C-DeviantArt-SDK/README.md

 ## How To Get Started

-* Download the SDK and try the included example iOS app or download the example Mac app.
+* Download the SDK and try the included example iOS app.
 * Checkout and read the documentation of the code included for a deeper look at what is available to use.
 * Questions?
 Post an issue!